 Once you reach 65, you’ll no longer be subject to the 20% penalty on withdrawals taken for non-qualified expenses.

 So which should you choose, a 401(k) or an HSA?
 Fortunately, you don’t have to choose—you can save with both.

-If you need easy access to savings specifically for medical expenses, then saving in an HSA should be a priority.
-401(k)s may allow hardship withdrawals to pay for some medical expenses, but the rules are much more stringent and income taxes apply.
+If you need easy access to savings specifically for medical expenses, saving in an HSA should be a priority.
+401(k)s may allow hardship withdrawals to pay for some medical expenses, but the rules are much more stringent, and income taxes apply.

-If you’re in a position to max out your retirement contributions, saving in both plans is a no-brainer.
-But if you only max your HSA each year, it would likely be inadequate to fully fund your retirement.
-So, you’d want to supplement it with a 401(k) which has significantly higher contribution limits.
+If you’re in a position to max out your retirement contributions, it makes sense to save in both plans.
+But if you only max your HSA each year, it would likely be inadequate to fund your retirement fully.
+So, you’d want to supplement it with a 401(k), which has significantly higher contribution limits.

-If you only have one available to you, choose that.
+If you only have one available to you, choose the one offered.
 Not everyone qualifies to contribute to an HSA, and you may not work for an employer that provides a 401(k).

 The Bottom Line

 There are many different types of ways to save for retirement and then maximize those savings.
 401(k) retirement plans have higher contribution limits and can grow tax-deferred, but you'll still have to pay taxes when you make withdrawals.